 Facilitites at the Samadhi Meditation Center

 The Samadhi Center is located in a very quiet corner of Ontario, just south of Algonquin park, on a 15 acre property bordered by the Little Mississippi River.
 You will find some old growth pines that are 200 years old on the property.
 We are very conscious of the beneficial effects of being in nature and have made sustainable operations our priority.
 To this end, the Samadhi Center building is an off-grid solar powered building.
 We also have a geodesic growing dome on site.
 Our facility was designed for a maximum of 16 meditators.
-The small numbers allow for an intimate sense of community.
+The small numbers allow for an intimate retreat experience that is very different than that found at larger centers.
 The meditation center zendo, kitchen, dining room and bathroom with shower are all located on the main level.
 The dorms, bathrooms, showers and private rooms are located on the lower level.
 And a library/ sitting area is located on the top level.
 We have many meditation cushions (zafus and zabutons), yoga mats, blankets, meditation benches and chairs available in the Center.

-During the 10 day IAM retreats we offer a mostly a vegan menu (eggs, cheese and fish are served separately) and participants with special dietary needs are expected to advise us upon registration.
+We offer a mostly a vegan menu (eggs, cheese and fish are served separately) and participants with special dietary needs are expected to advise us upon registration.
 There will also be a variety of herbal teas and fresh fruit available during the day.
 Please be sure to carefully fill out the dietary portion of the registration form so we can properly prepare the menus, as we try to accommodate any particular needs you may have.
-Note: we do not provide coffee or caffeinated drinks at our retreats.
 Please do not bring food to outdoor cabins as it will attract wildlife.
 Mealtime will be observed in silence.
 A fridge and freezer is available for participants to store supplemental food that they bring.

 For personal retreats a simple mostly-vegetarian menu with vegan/ GF options will be served for breakfast, lunch and dinner.
 The meals are designed to support your meditation practice.